-This procedure is invoked on non-monarch processors during machine check processing.
+Description: This procedure is invoked on non-monarch processors during machine check processing.
 In some instances, this procedure may not be invoked on a processor until machine check processing has completed.
 To support these spurious MC_Rendezvous interrupts, the SAL first determines if a machine check is in progress.
 If not, then it returns immediately.

-Once it has determined that a machine check is in progress, this procedure is invoked on non-monarch processors during machine check processing.
-This procedure will disable interrupts and set an implementation-dependent check-in flag within the SAL data area to indicate to the monarch processor that the non-monarch processor has reached the SAL layer.
+Once SAL has determined that a machine check is in progress, this procedure is invoked on non-monarch processors.
+This procedure will disable interrupts and set an implementation-specific check-in flag within the SAL data area to indicate to the monarch processor that the non-monarch processor has reached SAL.
 Next, it will call the PAL_MC_DRAIN procedure to complete all outstanding transactions within the processor.
-The non-monarch processor will then go into a spin loop awaiting a wake up signal from the monarch processor.
-The wake up mechanism may be an external interrupt or a memory variable as set up by the SAL_MC_SET_PARAMS procedure.
-SAL will return an error if a wake up mechanism has not been registered.
+The non-monarch processor will then go into a spin loop awaiting a wakeup signal from the monarch processor.
+The wakeup mechanism may be an external interrupt or a memory variable as set up by the SAL_MC_SET_PARAMS procedure.
+SAL will return an error if a wakeup mechanism has not been registered.